HitenGhumnani/PRODIGY-DS-05/README.md

 - Investigates the distribution of accidents by weather conditions.
 - Analyzes the types of collisions and the types of junctions where accidents occur.
 - Creates visualizations to represent the findings.

+The dataset used by me is uploaded in this repository by the name "data.csv".